Hashirama/OFDL/README.md

 # OFDL
-Onlyfans media downloader with graphical user interface using Python's tkinter.
+meh media downloader with graphical user interface using Python's tkinter.

-Downloads media files from Onlyfans (images, videos, highlights)
+Downloads media files from *meh* (images, videos, highlights)

 On Windows the only requirement should be requests which can be installed using pip.exe in the Scripts folder of the python installation directory - "pip install requests".